stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-baby-back-ribs.md

   - recipes/moms-recipes/_posts/2024-01-01-salmon-loaf.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   There's something incredibly satisfying about the smoky, juicy goodness of baby back ribs that have been cooked to perfection.
 Whether it's for a casual backyard barbecue or a special family dinner, this recipe promises to deliver tender, fall-off-the-bone ribs with a delectable blend of spices and that irresistible BBQ glaze.
 So, let's fire up the grill and get started on a culinary journey that's sure to impress!

-## Ingredients

-**Ribs & Rub:**
+ingredients:

-* 3 lbs baby back ribs
+  - 3 lbs baby back ribs
-* 1 tbsp packed brown sugar
+  - 1 tbsp packed brown sugar
-* 1 tbsp paprika
+  - 1 tbsp paprika
-* 2 tsp garlic powder
+  - 2 tsp garlic powder
-* 1½ tsp pepper
+  - 1½ tsp pepper

-**For Grilling:**

-* 2 sheets (18x24 inch) heavy duty aluminum foil
-* ½ cup water (divided)
+  - ½ cup water (divided)
-* 1½ cups BBQ sauce
+  - 1½ cups BBQ sauce

-## Instructions
+instructions:
+  - step:
+    title: Prep the Grill

-1. **Prep the Grill:** Start by preheating your grill to a medium heat, setting the stage for the magic to happen.
+    description: Start by preheating your grill to a medium heat, setting the stage for the magic to happen.
+  - step:
+    title: Rub the Ribs

-2. **Rub the Ribs:** Lay each half of the ribs on a sheet of foil.
+    description: Lay each half of the ribs on a sheet of foil.
 Mix the brown sugar, paprika, garlic powder, and pepper together, then rub this flavorful mixture all over the ribs.
 This rub is your ticket to a crust that's packed with flavor.
+  - step:
+    title: Wrap 'Em Up

-3. **Wrap 'Em Up:** Carefully bring the foil up around the ribs, creating a snug packet.
+    description: Carefully bring the foil up around the ribs, creating a snug packet.
 Before sealing, pour ¼ cup of water into each packet.
 This little steam bath will ensure your ribs are moist and tender.
+  - step:
+    title: Grill Time

-4. **Grill Time:** Place the foil packets on the grill and cover.
+    description: Place the foil packets on the grill and cover.
 Let them cook in their steamy cocoon for 45 to 60 minutes.
 The anticipation will be worth it, I promise!
+  - step:
+    title: The Finishing Touch

-5. **The Finishing Touch:** Remove the ribs from their foil packets and lay them directly on the grill.
+    description: Remove the ribs from their foil packets and lay them directly on the grill.
 Brush generously with your favorite BBQ sauce, turning and basting every 5 minutes for that perfect sticky, caramelized finish.
+  - step:
+    title: Serve and Enjoy

-6. **Serve and Enjoy:** After a total of 10-15 minutes on the grill, your ribs are ready to steal the show.
-Serve them up and watch as they disappear faster than you can say "pass the BBQ sauce!"
+    description: After a total of 10-15 minutes on the grill, your ribs are ready to steal the show.
+Serve them up and watch as they disappear faster than you can say pass the BBQ sauce!
+nutrition:
+  serving_size: 1/2 lb
+  servings_per_recipe: 6
+  calories: 711
+  total_fat: 45.6
+  saturated_fat: 15.9
+  cholesterol: 204
+  sodium: 1664
+  total_carbohydrates: 24.3
+  dietary_fiber: 0.8
+  total_sugars: 18.2
+  protein: 52.5
+  vitamin_d: 0
+  calcium: 10
+  iron: 5
+  potassium: 99
+prep_time: PT15M
+cook_time: PT1H15M
+total_time: PT1H30M
+---

+# Baby Back Ribs

 ## Grilling Tips for Perfect Ribs Every Time